 Over time your ability to manage blood sugar silently deteriorates, increasing your blood sugar levels.
-If untreated you may develop type 2 diabetes and be at increased risk for heart attack, stroke, and cancer.
+If untreated you may develop Type 2 diabetes and be at increased risk for heart attack, stroke, and cancer.
 Intermittent fasting reduces insulin resistance5.
-Even if your not one of the 33% of Americans6 with insulin resistance lowering insulin resistance still makes it easier to burn fat7.
+Even if you’re not one of the 33% of Americans6 with insulin resistance lowering insulin resistance still makes it easier to burn fat7.

 1 in 4 of all deaths in the United States are from heart disease8 so this one of the most important health benefits of IF.
 Even a short period of intermittent fasting can reduce total cholesterol, LDL cholesterol, Systolic blood pressure, and triacylglycerol concentrations without impacting HDL cholesterol9.
 These are all key contributors to heart disease.

 Body inflammation10 is a normal part of your immune system but when out of control it is an indicator of many diseases.
 Intermittent fasting reduces inflammation levels and cancer promotion over time1112.
 Reducing inflammation can also reduce your risk of obesity, heart disease, and cancer.

 Human growth hormone (HGH) is a natural hormone related to muscle growth, fat loss, cell repair, and the immune system.
 Studies have shown that one of the health benefits of intermittent fasting is an increase of HGH by as much as 500%13.

 Increasing HGH levels improves strength and muscle growth14, healing rates15, weight loss16, sleep17, sexual function18, and mood19.
 These benefits are why many bodybuilders and athletes use HGH supplements to improve their performance.